 3. File the forms and fees

 You can eFile a voluntary administration for an estate online.
-For information on how to eFile, please see Learn about eFiling in the Trial Court.
+For information on how to eFile, please see eFiling in the Probate and Family Court.

 You can mail the forms and fees to the Probate & Family Court in the county where the decedent lived at the time of death.